 Salaries represent most businesses’ largest single line item.
-By performing salary benchmarking, companies can both control that expense and compensate employees fairly to minimize attrition.
+By performing salary benchmarking, companies can control that expense and minimize attrition by compensating employees fairly.
 This comprehensive guide provides all the how-to steps and best practices you need to understand the salary benchmarking process.

 Inside this article: